Stephen Decatur Whitaker, Sr., Obituary

 Union or United States Army records were pretty well preserved, but unfortunately Confederate records weren’t.
 So when we find bits-n-pieces of Confederate documents, it is really great.

-It is also this writer's view that Stephen Whitaker should have been officially promoted to at least major due to "rank verses responsibility."
+It is also this writer's view that Stephen Whitaker should have been officially promoted to at least major due to "rank versus responsibility."
 There is no doubt that Stephen Whitaker's promotion would have been "approved" if: 1) communication with Richmond was open and 2) Richmond wasn't under siege.

 Site search Web search